hkiame/todo-list/README.md

 Run `npm install` and `npm start` from the root of this directory to get started!
 Your tasks are defined in `INSTRUCTIONS.md`

+**Make sure to fork this repository and add your final implementation to Github**.
+This is critical for code evaluation.

 # Files

 `src` contains all of our react code for this web app.
 For simplicity, we'll only discuss the files there.